tobyhodges/shell-pangenomics-workbench/episodes/02-the-filesystem.md

 of a directory.
 Now we're going to learn some additional commands for moving around within our file system.

-Use the commands we've learned so far to navigate to the `dc_workshop/data/untrimmed_fastq` directory, if you're not already there.
+Use the commands we've learned so far to navigate to the `gm_workshop/data/` directory, if you're not already there.

 ~~~
 $ cd
-$ cd dc_workshop
+$ cd gm_workshop
 $ cd data
-$ cd untrimmed_fastq
 ~~~
 {: .bash}

 What if we want to move back up and out of this directory and to our top level directory?
-Can we type `cd dc_workshop`?
+Can we type `cd gm_workshop`?
 Try it and see what happens.

 ~~~
-$ cd dc_workshop
+$ cd gm_workshop
 ~~~
 {: .bash}

 ~~~
--bash: cd: dc_workshop: No such file or directory
+-bash: cd: gm_workshop: No such file or directory
 ~~~
 {: .output}

-Your computer looked for a directory or file called `dc_workshop` within the directory you were already in.
+Your computer looked for a directory or file called `gm_workshop` within the directory you were already in.
 It didn't know you wanted to look at a directory level above the one you were located in.